isomerpages/seab-corp/news/press-releases/_posts/2018-01-05-post-Release of 2017 Singapore Cambridge GCE O Level Examination Results and 2018 JAE.md

 phase will be released at 9.00am on Thursday, 18 January 2018 through the DPP application portal.
 Students will be required to indicate whether they wish to accept or reject the DPP offer by the end of Sunday, 21 January 2018.
-More details on the DPP are available at <a href="https://www.ite.edu.sg/wps/portal/definitely-des/" rel="noopener noreferrer nofollow" target="_blank">https://www.ite.edu.sg/wps/portal/definitely-des/</a>.</p>
+More details on the DPP are available at htttps://www.ite.edu.sg/wps/portal/definitely-des/.</p>
 <p><strong><u>For successful PFP and/or DPP applicants</u></strong>
 </p>
 <p>19.
 Students who have been offered a place in the DPP under the final